-Teachers can utilize connectivism in their classroom to help students make connections to things that excite them, helping them learn.
+Teachers can utilize connectivism in their classrooms to help students make connections to things that excite them, helping them learn.
 Teachers can use digital media to make good, positive connections to learning.
 They can help create connections and relationships with their students and with their peer groups to help students feel motivated about learning.

-Teachers can create specific strategies and techniques to apply these learning theories in their classroom.
+Teachers can create specific strategies and techniques to apply these learning theories in their classrooms.
 Teachers need to first focus on getting a well-rounded education to learn about all kinds of techniques for teaching and classroom management.
 Teachers need to understand learning theories to be prepared to utilize them in their classrooms.

 An understanding of learning theories helps teachers connect to all different kinds of students.
 Teachers can focus on different learning styles to reach different students, creating teaching that focuses directly on student needs and aptitudes.